 Before 1865, Agatha Babino, her parents, and siblings were enslaved on a plantation in Southern Louisiana.
 In her narrative, she recalls her existence in slavery, the moment of abolition, her marriage, her family members, and details of her life thereafter.
 Freed persons, like Agatha Babineaux, navigated the turmoil of war, economic disaster, and social unrest, in addition to the oppression of violence, racism, and segregation.
 This exhibit will make the story and experiences of Agatha Babineaux's life visible by rebuilding a family tree, plotting and exploring key locations discussed in her narrative, recalling related historical moments, and reestablishing connections among Agatha Babineaux's descendants.

 With this exhibit, comes Connection.
 Just as the curator dove into her family’s past for this exhibit, we would like to offer how you too can find your roots.
 The Heritage Society is organizing family tree and genealogical research workshops once a month, so families can share their discoveries with their relatives.
 Sharing your families’ pasts is a great gift to share with your family for the holidays.
+Scroll below to see and RSVP for upcoming lectures and programs.

 About the Exhibitor: